tbates/tbates.github.io/_posts/1995-02-14-detailed-Confidence.markdown

 #### This page is not finished.
 When done it will explain using umx to get CIs from models.

-CIs –&nbsp;or confidence intervals are key to understanding how big the likely true effects of your causes are.
+CIs –&nbsp;or profile-based confidence intervals are key to understanding how big the likely true effects of your causes are.

 First, run our very first model again: